-Anxiao (Andrew) Jiang Computer Science Department Texas A&M University College Station, TX 77843-3112 ajiang@cs.tamu.edu

-Vasken Bohossian Electrical Engineering Department California Institute of Technology Pasadena, CA 91125 vincent@paradise.caltech.edu

-Jehoshua Bruck Electrical Engineering Department California Institute of Technology Pasadena, CA 91125 bruck@paradise.caltech.edu
+Anxiao (Andrew) Jiang Computer Science Department Texas A&M University College Station, TX 77843-3112 ajiang@cs.tamu.edu Vasken Bohossian Electrical Engineering Department California Institute of Technology Pasadena, CA 91125 vincent@paradise.caltech.edu Jehoshua Bruck Electrical Engineering Department California Institute of Technology Pasadena, CA 91125 bruck@paradise.caltech.edu

 Abstract-Memories whose storage cells transit irreversibly between states have been common since the start of the data storage technology.
-In recent years, flash memories and other non-volatile memories based on floating-gate cells have become a very important family of such memories.
-We model them by the Write Asymmetric Memory (WAM), a memory where each cell is in one of q states - state $0, 1, \cdots, q-1$ - and can only transit from a lower state to a higher state.
+In recent years, flash memories and other non-volatile EEPROM's based on floating-gate cells have become a very important family of such memories.
+We model them by the Write Asymmetric Memory (WAM), a memory where each cell is in one of q states - state 0, 1, $\cdots$ , q - 1 - and can only transit from a lower state to a higher state.
 Data stored in a WAM can be rewritten by shifting the cells to higher states.
 Since the state transition is irreversible, the number of times of rewriting is limited.
 When multiple variables are stored in a WAM, we study codes, which we call floating codes, that maximize the total number of times the variables can be written and rewritten.

-In this paper, we present several families of floating codes that either are optimal, or approach optimality as the codes get longer.
+In this paper, we present several families of floating codes that are either optimal or asymptotically optimal.
 We also present bounds to the performance of general floating codes.
-The results show that floating codes can integrate the rewriting capabilities of different variables to a surprisingly high degree.
+The results show that floating codes can integrate a WAM's rewriting capabilities for different variables to a surprisingly high degree.

-I. Introduction
+I. INTRODUCTION

 Memories whose storage cells transit irreversibly between states have been common since the beginning of the data storage technology.
 Examples include punch cards and digital optical discs, where a cell can change from a 0-state to a 1-state but not vice versa.
-In recent years, flash memories and some other non-volatile memories based on floating-gate cells have become a very important family of such memories.
+In recent years, flash memories and some other non-volatile EEPROM's based on floating-gate cells have become a very important family of such memories.
 They have good properties including high data density, fast reading time, physical robustness, etc., and have been widely used in mobile, mass as well as standard storage devices.